 What are WeBookCare’s Care Seeker standards?

-To help keep our community safe and trusted, we’ve published our standards and expectations for all Caregivers and Care Seekers.
+To help keep our community safe and trusted, we’ve published our standards and expectations for all Health Care Workers and Care Seekers.
 We developed these standards based on our extensive experience in home care and from interactions with users of the WeBookCare community.
 These standards are intended to hold up our policies into a single framework that will help users of the WeBookCare community better understand what to expect from us and what we expect of them.

 How will the standards be enforced?